 Spread a dry kitchen towel on the counter, remove the jars carefully from canner, and place on the towel.
 Leave about 1-inch in between jars.
 Keep the jars upright, and don't tighten bands or check the seals yet.
 Let the jars sit undisturbed for 12 to 24-hours to cool completely.

-After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
+After the jars have cooled for at least 12 hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate jar and use up within a few days.
+Refrigerate the applesauce and use within a week.